Last Updated on

 The doctor will conduct a diagnosis by pressing the area around the stomach to understand the location of the pain.
 You will need to tell the doctor all the details about the symptoms, your child’s eating habits, and give them information about any medication that your child is on.

 Based on the diagnosis, they may prescribe a course of medicines or recommend further tests like an X-ray or scan of the abdomen.
-If your doctor suspects infection, a urine and stool test may also be asked for.
+If the doctor suspects an infection, a urine and stool test may also be asked for.
 In very rare cases, your child may need an endoscopy to enable the doctor to get a better look at the digestive tract.

 Mild antacids are given to cure indigestion in children at the outset.
 If the indigestion is occasional and does not have an underlying cause, you will be asked to change your child’s diet and avoid certain foods.
 If your child has regular indigestion at night, then you will be asked to give him dinner two to three hours prior to bedtime.